 - What stands out to you about the young adolescent experiences highlighted in this film? - What do you notice in the film about friendships, peer relations, and social drama? - How important are friendships during early adolescence? - How might such experiences impact young adolescents' schooling?
-Personal lives? - How might these experiences impact the way you teach? - Based on students' experiences, what might be good topics to include in advisory? - What social emotional skills do students exhibit (e.g., self-awareness, self-management, responsible decision making, social awareness, and relationship skills)? - How can educators support the development of positive peer relationships and social emotional skills?
+Personal lives?
+How do these experiences impact the way you build relationships with students? - How might these experiences impact the way you teach?

+- Based on students' experiences, what might be good topics to include in advisory?
+Does your school offer advisory?
+If so, what topics are part of advisory and why? - What social emotional skills do students exhibit (e.g., self-awareness, self-management, responsible decision making, social awareness, and relationship skills)? - How can educators support the development of positive peer relationships and social emotional skills? - In what ways do the experiences of the young adolescents highlighted in this film reflect/seem different from those of the young adolescents at your school?